|Founded||Founded in 1962 by Horace Willis in or near East Garfield Park Near West Side|

 The Black Souls kept a smooth operation throughout the 1970s and 1980s not gaining much publicity, in fact, up until the 1990s the Black Souls were thought of as a Black Gangster Disciple faction and nothing more especially since they had such tight relations with GDs on the west side and south side.
 The Souls set up shop all over West Garfield Park and Greater Grand Crossing communities eventually.
 They opened up in the Rockwell Gardens housing projects in the Near West Side neighborhood.
 The Souls also opened territory in the ABLA Housing projects in the Near West Side neighborhood and immediately had vicious gang wars with the New Breeds.

 Please send in some 1960s, 1970s, 1980s and 1990s pics!

-- What year did the Souls open West Garfield Park sets?
+- What year did the Souls open West Garfield Park sections?

-- What year did the Souls open North Lawndale sets?
+- What year did the Souls open North Lawndale sections?